 "We buy trees from all over the US, that we wouldn't be able to give you an exact species."Julie - Western Premium BBQ Products

-Just for the sake of comparison, some folks might find it useful to know what other Pitmasters use to smoke ribs.
+Just for the sake of comparison, some folks might find it useful to know what professional Pitmasters find to be the best wood for smoking.

 Here's a quick table for reference: